-Actor and director Sidney Poitier was born on February 20, 1927, in Miami, Florida.
+Sidney Poitier was born on February 20, 1927, in Miami, Florida.
 He arrived two and a half months prematurely while his Bahamian parents were on vacation in Miami.
 As soon as he was strong enough, Poitier left the United States with his parents for the Bahamas.
 There Poitier spent his early years on his father's tomato farm on Cat Island.
 After the farm failed, the family moved to Nassau, when Poitier was around the age of 10.

 In Nassau, Poitier seemed to have a knack for getting himself into trouble.
 As a result, his father decided to send the teenager to the United States for his own good and Poitier went to live with one of his brothers in Miami.
 At age 16, Poitier left the South for New York City, where he worked menial jobs to support himself, until he found his life's passion.

 Poitier made a deal with the American Negro Theater in New York City to receive acting lessons in exchange for working as a janitor for the theater.
 He eventually made his way to the ANT stage, filling in for Harry Belafonte in their production of Days of Our Youth.
 In 1946, Poitier appeared in a Broadway production of Lysistrata to great acclaim.
-His success in that role landed him another in the play Anna Lucasta, and for the next few years Poitier toured the country performing in the all-black production.
+His success in that role landed him another in the play Anna Lucasta, and for the next few years Poitier toured the country with the all-black production.

 Poitier was married to Juanita Hardy from 1950 to 1965, and together they had four children: Beverly Poitier-Henderson, Pamela Poitier, Sherri Poitier and Gina Poitier.
 He is currently married to Canadian-born actress Joanna Shimkus, and they have two children, Anika Poitier and Sydney Tamiia Poitier.